nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial3 - Decision Optimization/DecisionOptimization.md

 * Click the `Find and add data`. icon on the top right side and click on `browse`.as shown below
 ![importProj](../images/Tutorial3-Step2-Preparedata.png)

-* Select all files and  Click `Open`. and import 5 input files required for building this model
+* Select all files and  Click `Open`. and import 5 input files required for building this model.
+The data can be found in [data](https://github.com/nmdoshi/WatsonStudio-Tutorial-COVID19-Analysis/tree/master/Tutorial3%20-%20Decision%20Optimization/data) folder of the github repo

 ![importProj](../images/Tutorial3-Step2-importdata-files.png)
     **Product.csv** - This file contains product information. the columns in the file as follows Product - name of the products